Killing of Peter Fechter: Commemoration

 A cross was placed on the western side near the spot where Fechter was shot and bled to death.
 At the invitation of Willy Brandt, the mayor of West Berlin, the Yale Russian Chorus sang a German translation of Mozart's Ave Verum Corpus near the site in the week following the shooting.
 On the first anniversary, a wreath was placed there by Willy Brandt and US major general James Polk.

 The story of Peter Fechter was the headline of American news magazine Time in August 1962.
-In this article was used the noun "Wall of Shame" (Mauer der Schande), and this became a synonym for the wall.
+In this article, the expression "Wall of Shame" (Mauer der Schande) was coined, and this would become a synonym for the Wall.

-After German reunification in 1990, the Peter-Fechter-Stelle memorial was constructed on Zimmerstrasse, at the precise spot where he had died on the Eastern side, and this has been a focal point for some of the commemorations regarding the wall.
+After German reunification in 1990, the Peter-Fechter-Stelle memorial was constructed on Zimmerstraße, at the precise spot where he had died on the Eastern side, and this has been a focal point for some of the commemorations regarding the wall.
 The shooting has also been the subject of documentaries on German television.
 Cornelius Ryan dedicated his book The Last Battle to the memory of Fechter.
 Composer Aulis Sallinen wrote an orchestral work Mauermusik to commemorate Fechter.
 In 2007, artist Mark Gubb was commissioned by the Institute of Contemporary Arts to create a performance based on the death of Peter Fechter.
 The performance was a one-hour live piece that was later recorded and screened at the ICA with a discussion panel at the end consisting of the artist, and actor Dominik Danielewicz who played the part of Peter Fechter.
-The 1972 ballad Libre ("Free") – a recording famous in all Ibero-America – by Spanish singer Nino Bravo, remembers this event.
+The 1972 ballad Libre ("Free") – a recording famous in all Ibero-America – by Spanish singer Nino Bravo, is widely believed to be in memory of this event, but its author, Pablo Herrero, says that it was actually written about the Franco dictatorship in Spain.
 In 2012 Canadian playwright Jordan Tannahill's play Peter Fechter: 59 Minutes, a poetic re-imagining of the final hour of Fechter's life, was produced in Canada and Berlin.